Emily Ratajkowski Shows Off Plump Pout In Nothing But A Bathrobe On Instagram

-Emily Ratajkowski flaunted her enviable full pout on Instagram Thursday night with a photo in a glamorous behind the scenes photo in which she’s wearing nothing but a bathrobe.
+Emily Ratajkowski flaunted her enviable full pout on Instagram Thursday night in a glamorous behind the scenes photo in which she’s wearing nothing but a bathrobe.
 Ratajkowski intensified the sultriness of the photo by pulling the sleeves down so that her shoulders and decolletage were exposed.

 The statuesque beauty used a cryptic star emoji in the caption which gave no clues about where it was taken.
 Ratajkowski wore nude-colored lipstick and some fancy looking earrings, so she could have been getting ready for an evening out or for a photo shoot.